crdrost/essay-seeds/README.md

 These essays, in their present form, are unfinished, and I have not decided whether I am willing to release them to the public per my usual public-domain licensing.
 Probably, I will, soon.

+The .xoj files are Xournal files generated when I was scribbling around with my tablet pen.
+There exist some experimental Windows binaries for Xournal, visible at [its website][http://xournal.sourceforge.net/].